sriarya/marketplace/README.md

 ## Marketplace
 A repository of APIs for an e-commerce marketplace.
 ### Running the server
-To run the server, run:
+To run the server:

 ```
-Use command: npm start
+1.Add shared .env file
-Add shared .env file
+2.Use command: npm start
 ```

 To view the Swagger UI interface of the APIs: